Skip to main content

 Learn more

-MSF surgeons are responsible for providing the best surgical care possible for our patients.
+MSF surgeons are responsible for providing the best surgical care possible to their patients.

 As an MSF surgeon, you will supervise all aspects of the surgery department.
-You could be called to perform a caesarean section in a temporary health facility for displaced people in South Sudan, through to performing a highly technical operation on a child disfigured by noma in Nigeria.
+You could be called to perform a caesarean section in a temporary health facility for displaced people in South Sudan, or perform a highly technical operation on a child inflicted with noma in Nigeria.
 Surgical work with MSF is incredibly varied.

 This is an exciting and diverse role involving some or all of the following: